 At this depth, however, the Skilsaw handle is at a less comfortable angle than Milwaukee’s and the reach is a little farther since the handle is on the right side of the blade.

-The Power of the Worm Drive
+Using the Skilsaw Metal Worm Drive

 The Skilsaw Outlaw is very smooth and easy to use; it cuts through steel like wood.
 The torque produced by the worm drive is significantly greater than the sidewinder style Milwaukee and the balance of the tool gives it more stability on the foot of the saw.
 The added stability will give you more accurate, cleaner cuts since the saw won’t wobble back and forth from the unbalanced weight of the motor.

-Ripping a 24” strip off of a 4’ x 8’ sheet of steel (or wood, for that matter) is challenging on any circular saw, you have to reach over a 2-foot section of material and guide the saw down your straight edge fence, all while balancing the saw near its highest setting (shallow plunge).
+Ripping a 24″ strip off of a 4’ x 8’ sheet of steel (or wood, for that matter) is challenging on any circular saw.
+You have to reach over a 2-foot section of material and guide the saw down your straight edge fence, all while balancing the saw near its highest setting (shallow plunge).
 It was in this specific cut that I noticed the difference in handle angles.

 Other Noticeable Differences